tanuj101/instagram-api/README.md

-# instagram-api
+# Instagram-public-api

-> A simple Promise based Instagram scrapper
+> A simple Promise based Instagram scrapper to get the following details as JSON object-

+* No. of followers
+* No. of following
+* No. of posts
+* No. of likes and comments on latest 10 posts

 ###  Try it out now